scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 writer stream.
 This stream is passed to a writer object that sends the stream to the processor.

 The processor is run on Cori.
-It receives an incoming time chunks from an ADIOS2 stream, publishes them in a queue and submits analysis tasks to a pool of worker threads.
-As illustrated in :ref:`fig-sw-arch` a ``reader`` object receives time chunks data.
+It receives an incoming time chunks from an ADIOS stream, publishes them in a queue and submits analysis tasks to a pool of worker threads.
+As illustrated in Fig.
+:ref:`fig-sw-arch` a ``reader`` object receives time chunks data.
 The time chunk data then passed to ``task_list`` objects, which group a series of analysis routines.
 Pseudo-code for the processor looks like this